ProdigyTech/condition-builder/readme.md

 ## Conditions Data Structure Explanation

-The provided data structure represents a collection of condition groups, where each group consists of one or more conditions.
+The data structure represents a collection of condition groups, where each group consists of one or more conditions.
 Here's a breakdown of the structure:

 - Each object within the condition groups array represents a condition group and has the following properties:
   - `conditionGroupId`: A unique identifier for the condition group.